 Our commitment to our undergraduate and graduate students is reflected by the diversity of our student enrolment, as we welcome young scientists from across Saskatchewan, Canada and from around the globe into our programs.
 Within this multicultural and interdisciplinary environment, students are given the skills and knowledge to become 'market-ready' upon graduation; immediately impacting their user community.
 Our faculty and staff are strongly committed to educating the next scientific leaders in the area of food and bioproducts.

-Food and Bioproduct Sciences Undergraduate and Graduate Programs
+-BSA in Food and Bioproduct Sciences

 Research